jsoref/thorium/api/docs/src/admins/deploy/install-scylla.md

 # The size of the individual commitlog file segments.
 A commitlog
 # segment may be archived, deleted, or recycled once all the data
-# in it (potentially from each columnfamily in the system) has been
+# in it (potentially from each column family in the system) has been
 # flushed to sstables.
 #
 # The default size is 32, which is almost always fine, but if you are